-Reporting by NPF skippers of any interactions with sawfish has been steadily increasing over the past six years (Figure 61).
-In the 2020 Banana Prawn season 63% of skippers reported interactions with sawfish (an increase from 58% in 2019) and 90% did in the Tiger Prawn season (an increase from 77% in 2019).
+Reporting by NPF skippers of any interactions with sawfish has been steadily increasing over the past eight years (Figure 61).
+However, in 2022 reporting by NPF skippers slightly decreased with 75% of skippers reporting interactions during Banana Prawn Season, and 83% of skippers reporting interactions during Tiger Prawn season.

-Figure 61: Percentage of NPF skippers reporting sawfish interactions from 2015 to 2020.
+Figure 61: Percentage of NPF skippers reporting sawfish interactions from 2015 to 2022.